Outreach Activities

 • Learn about other Scientists – At least 3 projects per year expand beyond the curriculum to more complex science topics.
 For example, the students might learn about graphene, starting with a closer look at pencil lead and leading to a discussion of the Nobel Prize.
 Or, they might get the chance to use a microscope to look at sand, snowflakes and cells before learning about the equipment scientists use to see atoms.

-To learn more about the Scientific Thinkers program, please visit our website.
+For more information visit the Scientific Thinkers website.

 Breakfast of Science Champions